Balloch, West Dunbartonshire: Tourism

 With its accessible location at the southern end of Loch Lomond and just off the main road from Glasgow to the West Highlands (A82), it is an important centre of tourism, especially from Glasgow.
 The village has a number of hotels, inns and pubs, and there are cruises from Balloch up Loch Lomond, and other services, including to nearby locations like Luss, and the Renfrew Ferry service.
 The largest number of boats cruising on Loch Lomond leave from Balloch.
 The village is also the home of Dunkirk vessel Skylark IX which helped rescue 600 troops during WWII.
 It contains Balloch Country Park and Balloch Castle, and is at the southern end of the first Scottish national park, Loch Lomond and The Trossachs National Park.
 There is a Sea Life Centre in the village.
 The Loch Lomond Youth Soccer Festival used to take place in the village.
 "Lochfoot" in the Jean Robertson novels of Jane Duncan is partly based on the village.
 The PS Maid of the Loch is currently being restored at Balloch pier and the Balloch Steam Slipway is located nearby.

 Transport

 The A811 road (based on an 18th-century military road) goes from Balloch to Stirling, and the A813 goes from Dumbarton to Balloch.
 The Glasgow to Loch Lomond cycle path (part of National Cycle Route 7) ends at Balloch.
 The West Loch Lomond Cycle Path also runs from Balloch.

 The village was formerly served by two railway stations on the Caledonian and Dunbartonshire Junction Railway: Balloch Central, and Balloch Pier, which closed in 1988 and 1986, respectively.
 The village now has one railway station opened by British Rail, which is a terminus of the North Clyde electric train service from Glasgow.

+Buses are run by First Greater Glasgow, Scottish Citylink (West Coast Motors), Ember and McColls Travel.